endaoment/endaoment-validator/README.md

 - Set up the Prysm Consensus Client and sync with other Beacon Nodes
 - Deposit 32 ETH to activate the staking Validator(s) **only if setting up a new validator**
 - Importing Validator Keystore(s) from depreciated Validator **only if re-creating a defunct or otherwise offline validator**
-- Appendices covering updates, pruning, exiting
+- Appendices covering updates, pruning, MEV-boost, exiting
-- Emergency Action Plans that cover the cases described above
+- Emergency Action Plans
-- Monitoring instructions for use of Grafana locally
+- Monitoring with for use of Grafana locally

 In addition to hardware as described in the next step, you should have a printed copy of the [Variables](.imgs/variables.xlsx) document, which will be used frequently to keep track of information that should **never be stored electronically or otherwise shared**.